abroroo/til/Docker/Docker Compose.md

 ```
-*You can learn more about available options for Compose file in [here](https://docs.docker.com/compose/compose-file/03-compose-file/)*
+*You can learn more about available options in [here](https://docs.docker.com/compose/compose-file/03-compose-file/)*

 * Once you have a Compose file, you can build it with following command: